ical4j/ical4j-streams/README.md

 updated) can trigger fixed or configurable responses.

 For example, when you create a new meeting it must be forwarded to all participants in order for them to communicate their availability (i.e. accept or decline).
+The context in this instance is a Calendar User Agent (CUA) capable of securely (and durably) sending email via a configured transport (i.e. SMTP).

-Similarly, when the system receives a response from a participant (as a modified object) it must update the corresponding event with their participation status.
+Similarly, when the CUA receives a response from a participant (as a modified object), via a configured transport (i.e. POP3 or IMAP), it must be able to locate and update the corresponding event with their participation status.

 These are examples of predefined workflow automation within a calendaring system, however it is also conceivable to support customisable workflows to support bespoke solutions. iCal4j Streams allows you to define intent-based actions